defenseunicorns/pepr/docs/040_pepr-tutorials/010_create-pepr-module.md

    ]);
    ```

-   _Note: if you also delete the `capabilities/hello-pepr.ts` file, it will be added again on the next [`pepr update`](../030_user-guide/010_pepr-cli.md#pepr-update) so you have the latest examples usages from the Pepr SDK.
+   _Note: if you also delete the `capabilities/hello-pepr.ts` file, it will be added again on the next [`npx pepr update`](../030_user-guide/010_pepr-cli.md#pepr-update) so you have the latest examples usages from the Pepr SDK.
 Therefore, it is sufficient to remove the entry from your `pepr.ts` module
    config._

 1. **Build and deploy the Pepr Module**

-   Most of the time, you'll likely be iterating on a module with `pepr dev` for real-time feedback and validation Once you are ready to move beyond the local dev environment, Pepr provides deployment and build tools you can use.
+   Most of the time, you'll likely be iterating on a module with `npx pepr dev` for real-time feedback and validation Once you are ready to move beyond the local dev environment, Pepr provides deployment and build tools you can use.

-   `pepr deploy` - you can use this command to build your module and deploy it into any K8s cluster your current `kubecontext` has access to.
+   `npx pepr deploy` - you can use this command to build your module and deploy it into any K8s cluster your current `kubecontext` has access to.
 This setup is ideal for CI systems during testing, but is not recommended for production use.
-See [`pepr deploy`](../030_user-guide/010_pepr-cli.md#pepr-deploy) for more info.
+See [`npx pepr deploy`](../030_user-guide/010_pepr-cli.md#pepr-deploy) for more info.

 ## Additional Information

-By default, when you run `pepr init`, the module is not configured with any additional options.
+By default, when you run `npx pepr init`, the module is not configured with any additional options.
 Currently, there are 3 options you can configure:

 - `deferStart` - if set to `true`, the module will not start automatically.
 You will need to call `start()` manually.
 This is useful if you want to do some additional setup before the module controller starts.
 You can also use this to change the default port that the controller listens on.